open-telemetry/opentelemetry.io/content/en/blog/2022/apisix.md

 Since the Agent/SDK of OpenTelemetry has nothing to do with the back-end implementation, when the application integrates the Agent/SDK of OpenTelemetry, the user can easily and freely change the observability backend service without any perception on the application side, such as switching from Zipkin into Jaeger.

-The `opentelemetry` plug-in integrates the OpenTelemetry Agent/SDK in Apache APISIX, which can collect traced requests, generate `trace` and forward them to the OpenTelemetry Collector.
+One of OpenTelemetry's special features is that the Agent/SDK of OpenTelemetry is not locked with back-end implementation, which gives users flexibilities on choosing their own back-end services.
+In other words, users can choose the backend services they want, such as Zipkin and Jaeger, without affectting the application side.

-The opentelemetry plugin is located on the Agent side in the above figure, but currently only supports the `trace` part, and does not support the `logs` and `metrics` protocols of OpenTelemetry.
+The `opentelemetry` plug-in is located on the Agent side.
+It integrates the OpenTelemetry Agent/SDK and adopts its features in Apache APISIX.
+It can collect traced requests, generate `trace` and forward them to the OpenTelemetry Collector.
+It supports the `trace` protocol, and it will support the `logs` and `metrics` protocols of OpenTelemetry in the next version.

 ## Enable the Plugin

 You need to enable `opentelemetry` plugin and modify collector configuration in `conf/config.yaml` configuration file.

-We assume that you have already deployed the OpenTelemetry Collector and enabled the [OTLP HTTP Receiver](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md).
+We assume that you have already deployed the OpenTelemetry Collector on the same node as the APISIX and enabled the [OTLP HTTP Receiver](https://github.com/open-telemetry/opentelemetry-collector/blob/main/receiver/otlpreceiver/README.md).

 > If you have not completed the deployment, you can refer to the Scenario Example section in the next section to complete the deployment of OpenTelemetry Collector.